ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/enabling-ssl.markdown

 1. change `Raven/UseSsl` configuration to `true`.
 2. tell RavenDB to use the specified X509 certificate.

-To tell RavenDB to use the specified X509 certificate execute the following command on the command line:
+To tell RavenDB to use the specified X509 certificate, execute the following command on the command line:

 {CODE-BLOCK:plain}
 Raven.Server.exe /installSSL=PathToCertificate==CertificatePassword